IamMultivac/house-default-credit/README.md

 | prediction_all_features | 0.791760  | 0.799144            |
 | prediction_Optuna     | 0.788259    | 0.795938            |

 The table illustrates model performance once all hyperparameters have been optimized for each of them.
 The difference in performance between the Stacker model and Boruta is less than 0.004 in the out-of-fold evaluation.
-This suggests that in a real-world productive environment, the Stacker model would likely be the best choice, especially considering its reduced feature set.
+This suggests that in a real-world productive environment, the boruta model would likely be the best choice, especially considering its reduced feature set.

 Complete analysis can be found [here](https://github.com/IamMultivac/house-default-credit/blob/master/research/model-ensemble.ipynb).